 Location: Anywhere in EU

-WeMove Europe is an independent and values-based organisation that seeks to build people power to transform Europe in the name of our community, future generations and the planet.
+WeMove Europe is an independent and values-based organization that seeks to build people power to transform Europe in the name of our community, future generations and the planet.
 We are people from all walks of life, who call Europe our home – whether we were born in Europe or elsewhere.

-Our job is to mobilize the 900,000+ WeMove members across Europe on issues that matter - including the climate emergency, immigration, workers rights, better governance, and more.
+Our job is to mobilize the 1mln+ WeMove members across Europe on issues that matter - including the climate emergency, immigration, workers rights, better governance, and more.
 We know this number of people also needs to grow and diversify so we can represent a critical mass across Europe.

 Our technology stack is built using predominantly free/open/libre licensed software and components.
 We care about privacy, impact on climate, movement generosity, inclusiveness and overall impact of technology decisions we make, while trying to find the right balance that allows us to deliver solutions to real-life problems.
-Within the core team, we talk daily, discussing priorities, making decisions together and supporting each other in everyday work.
+Within the tech team, we talk daily, discussing priorities, making decisions together and supporting each other in everyday work.

 About the role